detaribalazs/convex_hull_of_intersections/README.md

   - `include/`: Include files used by the binary and the unit tests.
   - `lib/`: Sources common to the binary and the unit tests.
   - `script/`: Scripts for running the binary and comparing the results with the expected output.
   - `test/`: Sources of the unit tests.
+No frameworks needed (was part of the Technical requirements in the Problem statement).
-No frameworks needed, `test/unit_test.{h,cpp}` contains all that they depend on.
+    `test/unit_test.{h,cpp}` contains all the common code the unit tests depend on.